 How to be a calmer person

 Ever get days where you feel grumpy – or others drive you to despair?
-Fear not, we have eight ideas to keep things calm.
+Fear not, we have seven ideas to keep things calm.

 We can’t be calm and in control all the time, can we?
 Julian Hall, founder of Calm People, an organisation that helps individuals with anger management and emotional resilience, would disagree.

 “That grumpiness comes from not feeling emotionally strong,” he says.
 “We have a tendency to bottle up our feelings in this country or, to put it another way, not to process them.
 If we build up our emotional resilience, we find it much easier to cope with whatever life throws at us.”

 To build emotional strength he says there are three core areas that need to be addressed – “dealing with stress, processing feelings and building up self-esteem”.